 1. Kawa Ramen and Sushi

 The folks at Kawa put months of effort into designing their ramen offerings, even bringing in an expert ramen chef from Japan who spent three months training the kitchen staff.
 The result is a rich, almost milky, tonkotsu broth that’s been simmered, tended and painstakingly skimmed for up to 12 hours.
 Made with Berkshire pork bones from a nearby Wisconsin farm, the broth is tested in numerous ways to ensure consistency.
 A salt meter indicates the sodium content of the broth; meanwhile, a refractometer measures the concentration of the broth itself.
-If you love heat, go straight to their HellFire Ramen, which contains Japanese chilies.
-But get it while you can.
-The restaurant only serves up to 120 bowls of ramen per day.

 2. Easy Tyger